AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 ```

 Notice how I import the login function from _config.py.
 Now use those credentials (again, if in production use a more secure method!)
 and connect to CAS, the in-memory highly parallel compute engine that powers Viya.
-Then load the action sets required (groupings of related analytical functions which are called CAS actions)
+Then load the action sets required (groupings of related analytical functions which are called CAS actions).

 ```python